-TAX INCREMENT FINANCING AND PUBLIC IMPROVEMENT DISTRICT...
-The City participates in two tax increment reinvestment zones, which were created in 2010 and 2012.
-And the City created Rayzor Ranch Public Improvement District No. 1 (the "District") in 2014 for the undertaking and financing of public improvements authorized by Chapter 372 of the Texas Local Government Code.
-Additional information on the tax increment reinvestment zones and the District can be found in the Annual Comprehensive Financial Report, Notes to Basic Financial Statements, IV.
+The City participates in two Public Improvement Districts ("PIDs"), Rayzor Ranch Public Improvement District No. 1 and the Denton Tourism Public Improvement District, These PIDs, created in 2014 and 2024 respectively, are authorized by Chapter 372 of the Texas Local Government Code.

+Additional information on the tax increment reinvestment zones and the PIDs can be found in the Annual Comprehensive Financial Report, Notes to Basic Financial Statements, IV.
 Detailed Notes on All Funds, B. Property Tax Revenue.